Sept. 27, 2022

 4. Is the U.S. housing market currently overvalued?

-5. With the recent increase in home prices, will housing affordability become an issue for the U.S. economy?
+5. With the price increases of the last few years, has housing affordability become an issue for the U.S. economy?

 Today’s high property prices and rising mortgage rates make housing increasingly unaffordable for a growing share of the population.